Lascar: History

-Sixteenth century
+16th century

 Indian seamen had been employed on European ships since the first European made the sea voyage to India.
 Vasco da Gama, the first European to reach India by sea (in 1498), hired an Indian pilot at Malindi (a coastal settlement in what is now Kenya) to steer the Portuguese ship across the Indian Ocean to the Malabar Coast in southwestern India.
 Portuguese ships continued to employ lascars from the Indian subcontinent in large numbers throughout the 16th and 17th centuries, mainly from Goa and other Portuguese colonies in India.
 The Portuguese applied the term "lascar" to all sailors on their ships who were originally from the Indies, which they defined as the areas east of the Cape of Good Hope.

 Through the Portuguese and Spanish maritime world empires, some Indian lascars found their way onto English merchant ships, and were among the sailors on the first English East India Company (EIC) ships to sail to India.
 Lascar crewmen from India are depicted on Japanese Namban screens of the sixteenth century.
 The Luso-Asians appear to have evolved their own pidgin Portuguese, which was used throughout South and Southeast Asia.

-Seventeenth century
+17th century

 When the English adopted the term "lascar", they initially used it for all Asian sailors on English-flagged ships, but after 1661 and the Portuguese ceded Bombay to England, the term was used mainly to describe Indian sailors specifically.
-The term "topaze" was used to describe Indo-Portuguese personnel, especially those from Bombay, Thana, Diu, Dammam and Cochin.
+The term "topaze" was used to describe Indo-Portuguese personnel, especially those from Bombay, Thana, Diu, Daman and Cochin.
 The term "sepoy" was used to describe Indian soldiers in European service.

 The number of lascars employed on EIC East Indiamen was so great that the Parliament of England restricted their employment via the Navigation Acts (in force from 1660 onwards) which required that 75% of the crew onboard English-flagged ships importing goods from Asia be English subjects.
 The restriction arose due to the high rates of illnesses and death among European sailors on East Indiamen, and their frequent desertions in Asia, which left such ships short of crew for the return voyage.
 Another reason was the frequent impressment of European sailors from EIC East Indiamen by the Royal Navy in times of war.